EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 ## Case study: explainability with LIME {#lime}

+\index{models!explainability}
+\index{models!interpretability|see {models, explainability}}
 We noted in Section \@ref(dllimitations) that one of the significant limitations of deep learning models is that they are hard to reason about.
-One of the ways to understand a predictive model, even a "black box" one, is using an algorithm for observation-level variable importance like *Local Interpretable Model-Agnostic Explanations* [@ribeiro2016why] algorithm, or **LIME** for short.
+One of the ways to understand a predictive model, even a "black box"\index{"black box"} one, is using an algorithm for observation-level variable importance like *Local Interpretable Model-Agnostic Explanations* [@ribeiro2016why] algorithm, or **LIME** for short.

 <div class="rmdnote">
 <p>As indicated by its name, LIME is an approach to compute local feature importance, or explainability at the individual observation level.
 It does not offer global feature importance, or explainability for the model as a whole.</p>